-In April 2011, the Federal Home Loan Bank of Boston ("FHLB-Boston") commenced proceedings in the Superior Court of Massachusetts against numerous issuers, sponsors and underwriters of residential mortgage-backed securities ("RMBS"), and their controlling persons, including NHA and certain of its subsidiaries, including the Company.
+In April 2011, the Federal Home Loan Bank of Boston ("FHLB-Boston") commenced proceedings in the Superior Court of Massachusetts against numerous issuers, sponsors and underwriters of RMBS, and their controlling persons, including NHA and certain of its subsidiaries, including the Company.

-The action alleges that FHLB-Boston purchased RMBS issued by a subsidiary of NHA and underwritten by the Company for which the offering materials contained untrue statements or omitted material facts concerning the underwriting standards used by the original lenders and the characteristics of the loans underlying the securities.
+The action alleges that FHLB-Boston purchased RMBS issued by a subsidiary of NHA and underwritten by the Company and other firms for which the offering materials contained untrue statements or omitted material facts concerning the underwriting standards used by the original lenders and the characteristics of the loans underlying the securities.
 FHLB-Boston seeks rescission of its purchases or compensatory damages pursuant to state law.
 FHLB-Boston alleges that it purchased certificates in four offerings issued by a subsidiary of NHA in the original principal amount of approximately \$406 million.
 The case is currently in the discovery phase.
 Due to the lack of information and the legal uncertainties involved, the Company cannot provide an estimate of reasonably possible loss related to this matter at this time.

 In September 2011, the Federal Housing Finance Agency ("FHFA"), as conservator for the government sponsored enterprises, Federal National Mortgage Association and Federal Home Loan Mortgage Corporation (the "GSEs"), commenced proceedings in the United States District Court for the Southern District of New York against numerous issuers, sponsors and underwriters of RMBS, and their controlling persons, including NHA and certain of its subsidiaries including the Company.
-The action alleged that the GSEs purchased RMBS issued by subsidiaries of NHA and underwritten by the Company for which the offering materials contained untrue statements or omitted material facts concerning the underwriting standards used by the original lenders and the characteristics of the loans underlying the securities.
+The action alleged that the GSEs purchased RMBS issued by subsidiaries of NHA and underwritten by the Company for which the offering materials contained untrue statements or omitted material facts concerning the underwriting standards used by the original lenders and the characteristics of the loans underlying securities.
 FHFA alleged that the GSEs purchased certificates in seven offerings in the original principal amount of approximately \$2,046 million and sought rescission of its purchases.
 The case was tried before the Court beginning March 16, 2015 and closing arguments were completed on April 9, 2015.
 On May 15, 2015, the Court issued a judgment and ordered the defendants to pay \$806 million to GSEs upon GSEs' delivery of the certificates at issue to the defendants.
-The defendants have appealed the decision to the United States Court of Appeals for the Second Circuit.
-Subject to the outcome of the appeal, the defendants agreed to a consent judgment for costs and attorneys' fees recoverable under the blue sky statutes at issue in the maximum amount of \$33 million.

-A reserve has been established by NHA with regard to this matter (that takes into account the value of the certificates that will be returned and other factors) on behalf of all the defendants, including the Company.
+NHA and its affiliates appealed the decision to the United States Court of Appeals for the Second Circuit ("Second Circuit") and agreed, subject to the ultimate outcome of the appeal, to a consent judgment for costs and attorneys' fees recoverable under the blue sky statutes at issue in the maximum amount of \$33 million.
+On September 28, 2017, the Second Circuit affirmed the judgment of the district court.
+On November 13, 2017, NHA and its affiliates filed a petition for rehearing asking the Second Circuit to reconsider portions of its decision.
+On December 11, 2017, the Second Circuit denied the petition for rehearing.
+NHA filed a petition for certiorari to the U.S. Supreme Court on March 12, 2018.
+A reserve has been established by NHA with regard to this matter (that takes into account the value of the certificates that will be returned and other factors) on behalf of all defendants, including the Company, which NHA believes is representative of its probable loss.